Campus II, St. Thomas Aquinas Building, Jl. Babarsari 44 Yogyakarta 55281

 - Outgoing students from the two institutions remain enrolled in their own institutions and liable for any tuition fees or student contributions so that the host institution is able to waive tuition fees for incoming students from the home institution;

-“Education is the best provision for the journey to old age” is a quotation of Aristotle, a Greek philosopher.
+“Education is the best provision for the journey to old age” is a quotation from Aristotle, a Greek philosopher.

 One should never stop learning.
 Every second in life is worth every effort to learn new things useful for the future.
 Higher education helps support career development and improves a person’s confidence.
-It is also frequently used to measure credibility and potentials of human resources.
-Globalization era belongs to well-educated intellectuals with comprehensive understanding about technological development.
+It is also frequently used to measure the credibility and potentials of human resources.
+The globalization era belongs to well-educated intellectuals with a comprehensive understanding of technological development.
 Being aware of that fact, the Postgraduate Program of Universitas Atma Jaya Yogyakarta offers programs that will transform postgraduate students into “Global-minded, dependable and ethical” professionals.

 The Graduate programs offer five study programs: